Header image retrieved from ABC WHAS11. 5-minute read.

 Stop the demand for spy cam porn

 Spycam porn is a popular genre that fetishizes the real-life violation of privacy.
-Sadly, it’s widely accepted as a matter of “taste” rather than an injustice to people—mostly women—being publicly consumed as porn without their knowledge.
+Sadly, it’s widely accepted as a matter of “taste” rather than an injustice to people—mostly women—being publicly sexually objectified without their knowledge or consent.

 The reality is, the porn industry doesn’t care about people’s privacy.
-They capitalize on what’s seen as an opportunity for profit—providing a platform for “spying” videos where the entire thrill of the content is violating the privacy and dignity of real people.
+Porn sites will often capitalize on what’s seen as an opportunity for profit—providing a platform for “spying” videos where the main thrill of the content is violating the privacy and dignity of real people.

 If people weren’t willing to consume someone’s private moments for their own pleasure, perpetrators would lose their power.
 Rather than accepting a world where people feel the need to constantly protect themselves, let’s envision one where the demand dissolves and this type of exploitation doesn’t exist.